-Human Anatomy and Physiology II is the second of a twosemester sequence that covers the structure and function of the human body.
-Included is a study of basic nutrition, basic principles of water, electrolyte, and acid-base balance, the endocrine, respiratory, digestive, urinary, cardiovascular, lymphatic, and reproductive systems.
+This course covers the structure and function of the human body.
+Included is the study of basic nutrition and metabolism; basic principles of fluids, electrolytes, and acidbase balance; and the endocrine, respiratory, digestive, urinary, cardiovascular, lymphatic, and reproductive systems.
 Dissection, histological studies, and physiology are featured in the laboratory experience.
+A 120-minute laboratory is required.
 ASCI.
 (F, Sp, Su)